MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> The two fields of machine learning and graphical causality arose and developed separately.
 However, there is now cross-pollination and increasing interest in both fields to benefit from the advances of the other.
 In the present paper, we review fundamental concepts of causal inference and relate them to crucial open problems of machine learning, including transfer and generalization, thereby assaying how causality can contribute to modern machine learning research.

 ### Others: 2020

+- The State of AI Ethics Report (October 2020). [[paper]](https://arxiv.org/abs/2011.02787)
+  - Abhishek Gupta, Alexandrine Royer, Victoria Heath, Connor Wright, Camylle Lanteigne, Allison Cohen, Marianna Bergamaschi Ganapini, Muriam Fancy, Erick Galinkin, Ryan Khurana, Mo Akif, Renjie Butalid, Falaah Arif Khan, Masa Sweidan, Audrey Balogh.
+  - Key Word: Report; Ethics.
+  - <details><summary>Digest</summary> This report aims to help anyone, from machine learning experts to human rights activists and policymakers, quickly digest and understand the ever-changing developments in the field.
+Through research and article summaries, as well as expert commentary, this report distills the research and reporting surrounding various domains related to the ethics of AI, including: AI and society, bias and algorithmic justice, disinformation, humans and AI, labor impacts, privacy, risk, and future of AI ethics.

 - Representation Learning via Invariant Causal Mechanisms. [[paper]](https://arxiv.org/abs/2010.07922)
   - Jovana Mitrovic, Brian McWilliams, Jacob Walker, Lars Buesing, Charles Blundell. *ICLR 2021*